sstirlin/MSBX5420Spring2019/0101vminstallation/README.md

 vagrant up
 ```

-**NOTE for Windows users:**  If you are in Windows and the `curl` command above failed then manually browse
+**NOTE for Windows users:**  If the `curl` command above failed then manually browse
 to https://raw.githubusercontent.com/sstirlin/MSBX5420Spring2019/master/Vagrantfile and right-click on the
+page (it should look like a bunch of code).
-text.
-Choose `Save As`.
-Navigate to the `msbx5420vagrant` folder (we just created it above) and name the
+Choose `Save As` and download it to the `msbx5420vagrant` folder that we just created.
+Make sure to name the file
-file `Vagrantfile` (NO EXTENSION!!!).
-You can then just skip the `curl` download step.
-Beware that some
+`Vagrantfile` (NO EXTENSION!!!).
+You can then just skip the `curl` download step.  **Beware** that some
-browsers (e.g. Chrome) put a `.txt` extension on there anyway.
+browsers (e.g. Chrome) will add a `.txt` extension anyway.
 You'll need to rename it to remove the extension.
-Grrr.

 The `vagrant up` command should run for a long time (45 minutes to an hour).
 Once it finishes
 your VM will be started, however it will not be in a usable state.
 You need to restart it.